Josette Simon: Blake's 7

+Simon was invited to return to the role in audio productions by Big Finish but declined, but has played other roles for the company.

+She also featured in two other programmes in 1980: the sitcom The Cuckoo Waltz and the teen drama The Squad.

-Royal Shakespeare Company, and Royal National Theatre
+Royal Shakespeare Company and Royal National Theatre

-Simon has performed frequently with the Royal Shakespeare Company and Royal National Theatre.
+Simon has performed frequently with the Royal Shakespeare Company (RSC) and Royal National Theatre.
 After taking part in a reading of Salvation Now by Snoo Wilson in 1982, she was cast as one of the three "weird sisters" in Macbeth alongside Kathy Behean and Lesley Sharp later that year.
-In the same RSC season, she had roles in Much Ado About Nothing, as a spirit in The Tempest and as Iras in Antony And Cleopatra.
-She was with the RSC for two consecutive two-year season cycles, and in the second cycle her roles included Nerissa in The Merchant Of Venice and starring as Dorcas Ableman in Golden Girls.
-In 1997 she told academic Alison Oddey that what she learnt from working with Michael Gambon and, particularly, Helen Mirren for Antony And Cleopatra had been an early influence on her career.
+She was the first black woman to appear in a Shakespeare play at the RSC.
+In the same RSC season, she had roles in Much Ado About Nothing, as a spirit in The Tempest and as Iras in Antony and Cleopatra.
+In 1997, Simon told academic Alison Oddey that working with Michael Gambon and, particularly, Helen Mirren on Antony and Cleopatra provided an early influence on her career.
+She was with the RSC for two consecutive two-year season cycles.
+In the second cycle her roles included Nerissa in The Merchant Of Venice and starring as Dorcas Ableman in Golden Girls, which became a breakthrough role for her.
+The Financial Times reviewer Michael Coveney wrote of the latter role that "The immense power and beauty of this actress is at last given proper opportunity by the RSC."
+Ros Asquith of The Observer felt that Simon's performance was among the most thrilling in London, and The Daily Telegraph critic Eric Shorter praised the cast's efforts but felt that the play suffered from overly slow pacing.
+The central role of a black runner drew on Simon's own experience of being an athlete; the play's author, Louise Page, later related that the play had been rewritten from an ensemble piece, as "the sheer dynamism Josette brought to the role meant that it was her journey through the play with which the audience identified".